-Send Mobile App Messages over API
+Send Mobile Push over API

 To send a single Push notification to one or multiple recipients, use this method.
 When sending a large number of messages or targeting different user segments with different messages to optimize data traffic and increase performance, use this method.